 manufacturer will do to help if their product fails.

 Personal injury cases can be compared to warranties or deadlines.
-To file a personal injury
+To file

-the at-fault party.
+compensation from the at-fault party.

 Statute of Limitations in New Jersey

 Like other states, New Jersey has statutes of limitations for all different